-Cybersecurity's ever-expanding lexicon and branching classifications often lead to terms becoming mistakenly synonymous.
-Malware and ransomware are good examples of this issue as these two terms many use interchangeably despite a clear difference in what they represent.
+Cybersecurity's ever-expanding lexicon and classifications often lead to terms becoming mistakenly synonymous.
+Malware and ransomware are good examples of this issue, as the two terms are used interchangeably despite being distinct types of malicious software.

 Malware vs Ransomware: Key Differences

 Let's start by defining both terms:

 - Malware (short for malicious software) is an umbrella term for various programs designed to intrude, disrupt, or damage IT systems and networks.

 - Ransomware is a specific type of malware that encrypts data and deletes original files to force the victim to pay a ransom for the decryption key.

 The table below provides a head-to-head malware vs ransomware comparison:

 |It depends on the type of malware and may include spying on user activity, hijacking control, gaining unauthorized access to data, disturbing IT operations, setting up other types of cyber threats, etc.